Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 55,333, 21,719 total housing units (homes and apartments), and a median house value of $541,700, Shoreline house prices are not only among the most expensive in Washington, Shoreline real estate also is some of the most expensive in all of America.
+With 55,333 people, 21,719 houses or apartments, and a median cost of homes of $570,636, Shoreline house prices are not only among the most expensive in Washington, Shoreline real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Shoreline, accounting for 65.10% of the city's housing units.
 Other types of housing that are prevalent in Shoreline include large apartment complexes or high rise apartments ( 23.99%), duplexes, homes converted to apartments or other small apartment buildings ( 6.00%), and a few row houses and other attached homes ( 4.40%).